 5. Altamira – 61,596 square miles

-With a land area of 61,596 square miles, Altamira city is one of the largest in Brazil.
+With a land area of 61,596 square miles, Altamira is one of the largest cities by area in Brazil.
 The city, which is located on the banks of the Xingu River, has more than 100,000 residents.
-The main source of the city’s economy is trade and agriculture, contributing the most to economic growth over the years.
+The main sources of the city’s economy and growth are trade and agriculture.
 The city’s name was originally Tavaquara, which was then changed to Souzel before getting its current name.

 4. Shigatse – 70,271 square miles